 Abstract:

-Results There were significant differences in the responses of the two crops to soil phosphorus levels.
-Foxtail millet was extremely sensitive to soil phosphorus levels. with increasing P application, its aboveground biomass increased exponentially, reaching a maximum of 140-fold.
-In contrast, chickpea’s response to soil phosphorus levels was relatively gentle, with only a slow linear increase in biomass and a maximum increase of 40%.
+Results The two crops exhibited markedly different responses to soil P availability.
+Foxtail millet was extremely sensitive to soil phosphorus levels. with increasing P application, its aboveground biomass increased exponentially, with the P200 treatment producing a 140-fold increase relative to P0.
+In contrast, chickpea responded much more moderately, showing only a gradual linear increase in biomass, with a maximum increase of 40% in P200 compared with P0.
 Under low phosphorus stress (P0−P25), foxtail millet secreted carboxylates to acidify the rhizosphere soil, and the pH in P0 and P10 treatments was significantly lower than that in other P gradient treatments.
-Under low phosphorus conditions (P0−P25), the total carboxylates content in the rhizosphere of foxtail millet was maintained above 4000 nmol/(g, soil), and the total content of secreted carboxylates was about 279 times higher than that of chickpea.
-However, under high phosphorus conditions (P50−P200), the total carboxylates content in the rhizosphere soil of foxtail millet dropped sharply to below 20 nmol/(g, soil).
-In contrast, the rhizosphere pH and carboxylates secretion of chickpea showed no significant changes among all phosphorus level treatments, showing relatively “insensitive” rhizosphere chemical regulation characteristics.
+Under low phosphorus conditions (P0−P25), total rhizosphere carboxylates content of foxtail millet remained above 4000 nmol/g soil, approximately 279 times higher than that of chickpea.
+However, under high phosphorus conditions (P50−P200), total rhizosphere carboxylates content in foxtail millet declined sharply to below 20 nmol/g soil.
+In contrast, rhizosphere pH and carboxylates exudation in chickpea showed no significant changes among all phosphorus level treatments, showing relatively “insensitive” rhizosphere chemical regulation characteristics.

-Conclusions Foxtail millet adopts a “sensitive” rhizosphere phosphorus activation strategy, while chickpea exhibits a “conservative” one to cope with changes in soil phosphorus levels.
-When phosphorus is deficient, foxtail millet activates soil phosphorus by secreting a large amount of carboxylates and protons.
+Conclusions Foxtail millet adopts a “sensitive” rhizosphere phosphorus mobilization strategy, while chickpea exhibits a “conservative” strategy to cope with changes in soil phosphorus levels.
+When phosphorus is deficient, foxtail millet mobilizes soil phosphorus by secreting large amounts of carboxylates and protons.
 Once external phosphorus supply is sufficient, it immediately reduces carboxylates secretion and uptake a large amount of soil phosphorus to achieve explosive growth.
 In contrast, chickpea is insensitive to changes in soil phosphorus supply, and its growth strategy focuses more on maintaining the stability of internal phosphorus concentration, with stronger tolerance to low phosphorus stress.
 The application of phosphate fertilizer does not significantly promote its biomass accumulation.
 Therefore, improving the efficiency of phosphate fertilizer requires full consideration of the phosphorus utilization strategies of crops.